-Charity Charge, a Public Benefit Corporation out of Austin, TX has recently announced it’s new credit card program designed specifically for nonprofits.
+Charity Charge, a Public Benefit Corporation out of Austin, TX has recently announced it’s new nonprofit credit card.
 The company already works with nonprofits all across the country as large as $100 million in revenue including chapters from United Way, Junior League, YMCA, and many others.
 After months of testing and feature build outs the company is now offering the nonprofit credit card program to all organizations.

 The company designed the nonprofit credit card after finding that so many are paying high fees and oftentimes unknowingly putting their staff and employees at risk with their traditional business credit card provider.

 The top benefits nonprofits find the most compelling:

 - Access to Mastercard’s global network, travel and security/theft protection programs

 - No annual fees

 - 1% cash rebates on a monthly basis directly to nonprofits’ credit card statements

 - Discount program to access more than 200 vendors, such as FedEx, Enterprise, and Staples.